Not an American user?

-took its city building series into Ancient Greece, land of Zeus, Ares and his Dragon and a lot of other mythological figures.
+DescriptionAfter Pharaoh, Impressions Games took its city building series into Ancient Greece, land of Zeus, Ares and his dragon, and many other mythological figures.

 The most important change to the core of the previous games is how dwellings are built and improve.
-Instead of allocating single tiles of land the player can choose between building "common" and "elite" housing.
-These only expand inside the allocated plot and common houses cannot evolve into elite houses, which allow players to build a city block immediately without worrying about newcomers building in the middle of a 2x4 block, rendering the four plots on each side almost useless.
+Instead of allocating single tiles of land the player can choose between building common and elite housing.
+These only expand inside the allocated plot; common houses cannot evolve into elite houses, which allow the player to build a city block immediately without worrying about newcomers building in the middle of a 2x4 block, rendering the four plots on each side almost useless.

 - "אדון האולימפוס: זאוס" -- Hebrew spelling